urbit/UIPs/UIPS/UIP-012X.md

 The `%jinx` hint is a dynamic hint accepting a timeout value and an expression.
 If the expression does not complete within the span of the timeout value, then the runtime should interrupt the process with a `bail` and slog the elapsed time to the console.

 No changes need to be made to `/sys/hoon` or Arvo.
-Vere needs to be modified in `nock.c` to handle the hint along with a callback interrupt function somewhere (`manage.c`?).
+Vere needs to be modified in `nock.c` to handle the hint.
+The currently unused timeout mechanism in `u3m_soft` will be reactivated with the head of the hint for the timeout and the tail of the hint for the product.

 An implementation has been begun in `sigilante/jinx`.